markstringer-dti/markstringer-dti.github.io/dti.md

 Yup.
 Clearly, it's a tricky concept with a funny name.
 Which is kind of strange, because it's also something that we all do every day of our lives, and it we didn't we wouldn't get very far, or live very long.

 What are we doing that's so vital?
-What we're doing is honouring the three pillars of empirical process - transparency, inspection and adaptation.When are we doing this?
+What we're doing is honouring the three pillars of empirical process - transparency, inspection and adaptation.
+When are we doing this?
 All the time, but one time when we're especially doing it, is when we're driving a car.

 Just think about it, when you're driving a car down the road, you need transparency.
 You need to be able to see out of the windscreen.
 If the windscreen is covered in mud, or being washed with buckets of rain, or frosted up with ice, that's bad.
 Preferably, you'd like to also be able to see behind you through your mirrors - so the wing mirrors need to be there and the back windscreen needs to also be clear.
 When you're driving, before you even start moving, you need transparency.
 And if you don't have it, things can go wrong fast.

 But transparency isn't enough.
 If you're driving, it isn't enough for the windscreen to be clear, you need to actually look out of it.
 You have to look out of the windscreen and check your mirrors.
 If instead, say you're checking messages on your phone, or distracted and trying to brush scalding hot coffee out of your lap, that's no good.
 Transparency isn't enough.
 You need inspection.

 We're focusing here on the visual aspects of driving.
 But we all know that when you're driving, you're also really checking with your other senses.
 If you feel an unusual vibration accompanied by a dull thudding noise.
 There's a good chance that you'll slow down.
 If you smell petrol, or burning.
 You'll probably slow down.
 If you hear police sirens, you'll check in your rear view mirror and check if the police seem to be interested in you.
-If they are, you'll probably speed up, if in you're in the middle of committing a back robbery.
+If they are, you'll probably speed up, if you're in the middle of committing a bank robbery.
 If you aren't, you'll probably slow down.

 So inspection isn't just a visual thing.
 It's paying attention with all the senses.
 Talking about slowing down and speeding up brings us to the third pillar of empirical process - adaptation.
 What we're doing when we slow down, is adapting.
 That's also what we're doing when we speed up because we see the road is clear.
 It's also what we do when we swerve to avoid something, or put the fog lights on.
 Adaptation is when we change what we're doing because of what we see, hear and feel.

 We couldn't do this without transparency - if the windscreen were covered in mud, we would not see the things that we needed to avoid.
 We couldn't do it without inspection.
 If we didn't look up from our texting and see the thing we were about to hit, we wouldn't feel the need to swerve.
-And finally we wouldn't be swerving if it weren't for adaptation.
+And finally, we wouldn't be swerving if it weren't for adaptation.
 Because that's what adaptation is.
-Adaptation is swerving,slowing down, even stopping, even speeding up, to avoid the things that you can see due to inspection.
+Adaptation is swerving, slowing down, even stopping, or speeding up, to avoid the things that you can see due to inspection.
 This is only possible because of transparency.
-And that's all we're talking about when we're talking about empirical process.
+These three things – transparency, inspection, adaptation – that’s all we're talking about when we're talking about empirical process.

 At this point, I might mention that I've crashed two cars, OK three.
 I'm far from an expert on driving.
 But I am an expert on what this principle of empirical process means for software development teams.
-What does transparency mean for software development teams.
+What does transparency mean for software development teams?
 Well, there are at least three meetings where there's opportunity for transparency.

-Members of the team can - and should - in the daily stand-up let others know what they're doing, what they're going to do and any problems that are finding.
-This gives everybody in the team the opportunity for to know what's going on around them.
+Members of the team can - and should - in the daily stand-up let others know what they're doing, what they're going to do and any problems that they are finding.
+This gives everybody in the team the opportunity to know what's going on around them.

-In retrospectives, the teams gets to look in the rear view mirror.
+In retrospectives, the teams get to look in the rear view mirror.
 They get to look at the road behind them and talk about what things blocked our path.
 They get to talk about how they could have got around them more easily.
-What things they've got the hang of now,  that next time they might be able to tackle them faster.
+What things they've got the hang of now, that means that next time they might be able to tackle them faster.
 They also get to talk about the things that they still have no idea how to handle at all.

 And in show and tells, demonstrations of working software show exactly how it's going.
 And of course, that can really be a problem.

 I didn't witness this for myself.
-So this story may be entirely made up.
+But people who were there have confirmed that this really happened.
 The first ever Agile software development project that I worked on was for a publishing company.
 When I joined the project it had been going for over a year and had cost many millions of pounds.
-The way that I heard the story, a few months before I joined, there's been a show and tell meeting.
+The way that I heard the story, a few months before I joined, there had been a show and tell meeting.
 The publishing company was international and had offices in London and in New York.
 There were people with American accents dialling in on a conference call.

 I don't know much about what happened in that meeting.
 I do know that at some point one of the Scrum Masters said that he was going to share project progress.
-This was progress through that had been made through "the backlog."
+This was progress that had been made through "the backlog."
 The backlog is the Agile way of saying the list of all the requirements for the project.

 He had a presentation with some slides.
-And there was a bit messing about setting up the presentation - and then making sure that it was shared with the office in New York.
-Finally The Scrum Master was set up and could move to the slide that showed progress of the project through the requirements.
+And there was a bit of messing about setting up the presentation - and then making sure that it was shared with the office in New York.
+Finally, the Scrum Master was set up and could move to the slide that showed progress of the project through the requirements.
 He clicked on to the slide.
 In the middle of the slide was a giant "2".

 I don't know how dramatic he was at this point.
 I don't know if he asked anybody in the room or on the phone if they could guess what the two meant?
 2 weeks to finish?
 2 Months?
 2 Years?
 But I know that at some point he did get the point across.
 The 2 was percent.
 Progress on the project, after six months and many millions of pounds was 2 percent of all the work that was in the backlog.

 This is brutal transparency.
 Any it probably came out of desperation.
 Having worked on that project I can guess that someone had told the bosses in New York that the project would be finished by a certain date.
 Nobody had mentioned to the bosses the problems that were being found.
 Problems that were slowing progress to a crawl.

-The main result of that number 2 was that Scrum Master was never allowed to speak at a show and tell again.
-The bosses in New York hired a "traditional project manager" to communication progress across the Atlantic.
+The main result of that number 2 was that that particular Scrum Master was never allowed to speak at a show and tell again.
+The bosses in New York hired a "traditional project manager" to communicate progress across the Atlantic.
 After that, guess what?
 The news was always good.

 This is what one reader said about this story: